The Home Studio Acoustics Blueprint.

 Improve your Mixes and Masters

-Optimal room acoustics allows you to hear the authentic sound from your speakers more accutately.
-The better you can hear the fine details, the better you can adjust them
+Optimal Room Acoustics allows you to hear the authentic sound from your speakers more accurately.
+The better you can hear the fine details, the better you can adjust them.
+This leads to a higher level of precision in all of your mixing adjustments, and facilitates perfect mixes every time.

 Save Money